 KGM's Musso pick-up aims to shake up its segment.
-Jonathan Crouch takes a look.
+Jonathan Crouch takes a look at the revised version.

 Ten Second Reviewword count: 90

 KGM's Musso pick-up aims to redefine the value proposition for customers in this segment and provide them with rugged but car-like transport.
 It's the only model in the sector tough enough to offer a seven year warranty and its combined payload and towing capacity is unmatched in the class.
 Now it's been further improved with the addition of a long wheelbase 'Long-bed' 'Rhino' variant at the top of the range.
-If you're buying in this sector, you probably won't have been considering one of these.
+If you're buying in this sector, you probably won't have been considering a Musso.
 Perhaps you should.

 Backgroundword count: 179